velartrill/velartrill.github.io/orig/always-a-junkie.md

 "Shh.
 It's okay, love," she whispers in my ear, and kisses me tenderly.
 "It's okay."

 Sedyskë has always delighted in cruelty.
 The tears of her lovers are an ambrosia to her, and always will be.
-I know there's no changing her; I know that the rest of my life with her I'm going to be locked in this endless, wild dance of unimaginable pleasure and indescribable pain.
-People tell me I'm crazy sometimes, for loving someone so ruthless.
+I know there's no changing her; I know that the rest of my life with her I'm going to be locked in this endless, wild dance of pleasure beyond imagining and pain beyond description.
+People tell me I'm crazy sometimes, for loving someone so savage, so ruthless.
 "Why would you ever stay with her?" they ask.
 They tell me I'm a victim; the brainwashed, battered pet of a violent rapist.
 And sometimes I'm so lost in the pain that I believe it myself and all I can think to do is flee.

 But in my few lucid moments, I understand that the pain doesn't take away the pleasure, doesn't dilute it even by a drop, and it will never close my heart to her, even if sometimes I wish it would.
 That's the easy answer to why I stay — why I come crawling back to her every time I try to flee.
 I'm more addicted to her than I ever was to opium.